Sports in Pittsburgh: Basketball

 Pittsburgh was previously home to the first national high school all-star basketball game, The Dapper Dan Roundball Classic, from 1965 to 1992, prior to its move to Detroit and later Chicago.
-It has long been home to the City Game between Pitt and Duquesne.
+The Roundball Classic annually featured future NBA hall of famers at the Civic Arena with ESPN televising.
+Pittsburgh has long been home to the City Game between Pitt and Duquesne.

 Cycling

 Since 1983 the Dirty Dozen Cycle Race has been held in the city.

 Awards banquet

-Since 1936 the Dapper Dan Charities, a civic sports organization founded in part by a former editor Pittsburgh Post-Gazette has hosted an annual local and national celebrity and sport star dinner first at the William Penn Hotel then at the Hilton ballrooms and more recently at the David L. Lawrence Convention Center.
+Since 1936 the Dapper Dan Charities, a civic sports organization founded in part by a former editor of the Pittsburgh Post-Gazette, has hosted an annual local and national celebrity and sport star dinner first at the William Penn Hotel then at the Hilton ballrooms and more recently at the David L. Lawrence Convention Center.

 Other events

-Pittsburgh has its own cricket league conducted by Pittsburgh Cricket Association which was founded in 2005.
-The league features about 16 teams and the games are held at linbrook park and edgebrook field.

-The Pittsburgh Cricket Association, revived in 2004 from the long dormant 1882 Pittsburgh Cricket Club charter, comprises 16 active teams and more than 250 members.

-PCA is a 501(c)(3) non-profit corporation organized for charitable purposes to further the sport of cricket in Pittsburgh and surrounding areas.
-The specific purposes for which this corporation is organized are: To promote, encourage, foster and cultivate interest in the sport of cricket; To initiate, sponsor, promote and carry out plans, policies and activities that would further the development and advancement of cricket in Pittsburgh and North Eastern PA; To develop, foster and train amateur athletes for representation in state, national and international cricket competitions; to promote building of facilities for other non-traditional sports like badminton, table tennis and rugby.
+Pittsburgh has its own cricket league conducted by the Pittsburgh Cricket Association (PCA).
+The PCA, revived in 2004 from the long dormant 1882 Pittsburgh Cricket Club charter, comprises 16 active teams and more than 250 members.
+It is a non-profit corporation organized for charitable purposes to further the sport of cricket in Pittsburgh and surrounding areas.
+The specific purposes for which this corporation is organized are: to promote, encourage, foster and cultivate interest in the sport of cricket; to initiate, sponsor, promote and carry out plans, policies and activities that would further the development and advancement of cricket in Pittsburgh and Northeastern PA; to develop, foster and train amateur athletes for representation in state, national and international cricket competitions; and to promote the building of facilities for other non-traditional sports like badminton, table tennis and rugby.
+The league features about 16 teams and the games are held at Linbrook Park and Edgebrook Field.